 This isn’t so you can pick up the latest issue of Nature or read the latest reports from The Royal Society.
 No, instead it is so you can evaluate the claims made by others that affect you in day-to-day life.

 People start to panic about toxic stuff in their blood.

-But scientific literacy (shown here by Dr Wong our Head of Chemistry) would help you understand that these claims are overblown and that you should NEVER STOP WEARING SUNSCREEN.
+But scientific literacy (shown here by Matrix Chemistry teacher Dr Wong) would help you understand that these claims are overblown and that you should NEVER STOP WEARING SUNSCREEN.